 Food and drink are restricted to the commons area.
 Snacks and water/Gatorade may be purchased in the commons area, but all snacks and drinks must remain unopened or properly packaged to be allowed in the academic or carpeted area.
-Lunch is to be provided by the school or brought by a student.
-Food vendors will not be allowed to deliver food to the high school.
+Lunch is to be provided by the school or brought by a student from home.
+Food vendors will not be allowed to deliver food to students, nor will outside food in its original packaging be permitted in the lunchroom.
 Staff encourages students to drink water out of approved containers in the classroom to maintain hydration and limit the use of water fountains during and between classes.
+Students should refrain from drinking beverages from cans or mugs, drinking containers should have a sealed lid to prevents spills an accidents from occurring,.
+Water bottles and approved containers are available for students in the secondary office.